bas1c1/Go-Script/README.md

 <h1 align="center"> In the last update </h1>

-In the latest update was added dog expression ("@")
+In the latest update was added ":=" operator

 `~5500` lines of code